0-9

 Shopify Agency

 Shopify Agencies (aka Expert Agencies) are marketing, design or development firms who’ve specialized in building, customizing, and growing online stores using Shopify’s e-commerce platform.
 So.
-Unlike generalized shops that treat Shopify as one option among many, dedicated Shopify agencies focus exclusively (or near-exclusively) on the Shopify ecosystem, giving them deeper expertise in the platform’s architecture, limitations, and possibilities.
-Agencies typically offer some combination of design, development, and marketing services, and unlike solo Shopify Experts, they bring having a full team’s capacity suited to larger projects, complex migrations, and ongoing support.
+Unlike generalized shops that treat Shopify as one option among many, dedicated Shopify and Shopify Plus Agencies focus exclusively (or near-exclusively) on the Shopify ecosystem, giving them deeper expertise in the platform’s architecture, limitations, and possibilities.
+They often offer some combination of Web Design and Site Development or Performance Marketing services, but occasionally only focus on one or two of those specialties, and unlike solo Shopify Experts, they bring having a full team’s capacity suited to larger projects, complex migrations, and ongoing support.

 Shopify API: